run-house/runhouse/README.md

 ## 👵 Welcome Home!

-Runhouse is a Python framework for composing and sharing production-quality backend apps and services _ridiculously quickly_ on your own infra.
+Runhouse is a Python framework for composing and sharing production-quality backend apps and services _ridiculously quickly_ and on your own infra.
 Running the following will stand up a microservice on a fresh AWS EC2 box:

 ```python
 import runhouse as rh